 |Positive match||Enter Y if you want to process lines that match the filter string.
 Enter N to ignore matching lines.|

-The Fields tab contains a table with the columns where you can specify information about the fields being read from the text file.
+In the Fields tab, you can specify the information about the name and format of the fields being read from the text file.

 The value of this field depends on format: